emaksimo/impact/README.md

 To remind, the third of flood events occurred outside the flood risk areas.
 Each flood-defence scheme is a big  project worth of millions of US dollars.

 With this study we want to go beyond risk mapping and exposure alert.
 Detailed evaluation of the expected losses is a strong argument for further adaptation fund allocations.
 This study will  focus on the local scale, i.e. on the level of individual buildings.
 Explicit risk information should enable communities, companies, and people to prepare for disasters.
-Currently since such detailed data are hardly available.
+Currently such detailed data are hardly available.

 ### Services proposed